 - Forms, Forms, Forms

 Stop doing these things!
-Furthermore: Start reading the Studies of Baymard Institute how you can increase your conversion about 35% with an individual design. i
+Furthermore: Start reading the Studies of Baymard Institute on how you can increase your conversion about 35% with individual design.

 We should never forget that the GraySurfers don’t use PayPal etc. and still want to rely on the old and well-known credit transfer.
 It doesn’t matter whether it’s the classical way or via services like SOFORT Überweisung.